Where to Turn After a Serious Car Accident in Brevard County

 The Florida Department of Highway Safety and Motor Vehicles reports there were 4,750 auto accidents in Brevard County in 2009.
 Of those accidents, there were 54 fatalities.
 While this represents a small decline in the number of accidents from the previous year, it demonstrates a continued safety concern for Brevard County’s residents.

 Car accident victims are vulnerable to economic loss and serious physical injury.
 A personal injury insurance claim or lawsuit can help compensate you and your family for your losses in such circumstances.
-Florida’s statute of limitations provides you with four years in which to take legal action – any delay in filing may jeopardize your case.
+Florida’s statute of limitations provides you with two years in which to take legal action – any delay in filing may jeopardize your case.

 We recognize this can be a chaotic and overwhelming time.
 Below is information to help you understand your options for financial recovery.